 Is 65-years-old too old to buy a house?

-Buying a house creates a situation where you are gambling with both time and the market.
-If you’re retired or close to retiring, you may have limited resources that must support you for an unknown period.
+If you’re retired or close to retiring, you may have a limited income that must support you for an unknown period of time.

 When you throw a considerable portion of those assets at a house, you add another unknown variable — the housing market.
-If the house you purchase does not appreciate, or you can’t keep up with the mortgage payments, you could put yourself in a very difficult position.
-It’s difficult to think about, but you have to if you want to protect yourself.
+If the house you purchase does not appreciate, or you can’t keep up with the mortgage payments, you could put yourself in an untenable financial position where you might be forced to sell the house to manage your debt load.

 Is it better to buy or rent in retirement?